Flight-Free-UK/flight_free_uk_website/source/posts/destination-spain.html.markdown

 **By train:** Eurostar to Paris, TGV (French high-speed train) to Hendaye on the French/Spanish border, then Euskotren for San Sebastian.
 To avoid the long train detour from San Sebastian to Bilbao, consider taking the coach: it's more direct and takes roughly 1hr 30 mins.

-**By ferry:** P&O ferries go from Portsmouth to Bilbao and from Portsmouth/Plymouth to Santander (in neighbouring Cantabria) two-three times a week.
+**By ferry:** Britanny Ferries go from Portsmouth to Bilbao and from Portsmouth/Plymouth to Santander (in neighbouring Cantabria) two-three times a week.
 If you get seasick, we recommend [Kwells](https://www.nhs.uk/medicines/hyoscine-hydrobromide/) to make the journey more comfortable.

 **By coach:** Eurolines coaches travel from London Victoria Coach Station to Irun (Spanish border town)